spinnaker/spinnaker.github.io/reference/halyard/custom.md

                 - 'true'
 ```

-Additional information regarding `affinity` can be found in [the Kubernetes affinity documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity).
+See [the Kubernetes affinity documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) for more information.

 ### useExecHealthCheck